stanley7/BAP-unipotsdam/README.md

 Run `python data_loader.py -h` for more information on the above CLAs amongst others.
 This reads in the Minecraft Dialogue Corpus and writes samples to `<destination directory>`.

 To generate a smaller dataset (possibly for development purposes), simply interrupt the script while running with a `KeyboardInterrupt` (`Ctrl + c`).

+# Path Customization
+We executed the code in Google Colab by first cloning the GitHub repository using the `git clone` command from this directory: https://github.com/GrimGamer1999/BAP-unipotsdam_lmgs.
+During execution, we used absolute paths that corresponded to the Colab directory structure.

+Before running the code, please customize the paths in the code files to suit your preferences, as this step is essential to prevent potential errors.
+It's worth noting that if you choose to run the code in Google Colab following the mentioned `git clone` process, it should run without issues.

 # Training
 Code to train, generate from and evaluate models resides in [python/training_infra](python/training_infra). `trainer.py` is a helper script that can initialize and train a model with different combinations of hyperparameters in succession.
 It is intended to be used to train multiple models in sequence on a single GPU without need for intervention.
 It first reads in a specified configuration file that defines the different hyperparameter options to be used, then trains a model for each combination of those hyperparameters.
 Post training a model, it also runs the model on the val set to produce generated output.
 Following that, evaluation is also performed to compute the net action F1 metric amongst other stats.